itiligent/Sonos-OpenWRT-VLANs/README.md

 ```

 ### **Step 11: [Optional] Additional Persistent Disk Storage**
-If using a virtual instance of OpenwWRT on x86, a very robust approach for adding a persistent music storage to OpenWRT is to create a separate EXT4 formatted vdisk and auto mount it via `/etc/fstab`.
-For auto mount & vdisk file share persistence across firmware resets or firmware upgrades, create a new firmware image with the updated `/etc/fstab` file baked in as a customised default via this useful script: https://github.com/itiligent/Easy-OpenWRT-Builder.
+If using a virtualised instance of OpenwWRT on x86, a robust approach for adding persistent music disk storage to OpenWRT is to create a separate EXT4 formatted vdisk that is auto mounted via `/etc/fstab`.
+For auto mount & vdisk storage persistence across firmware resets or even firmware upgrades, it is possible to create a custom firmware image with your modified `/etc/fstab` file baked in as the default.
+This approach ensures the extra EXT4 storage partition is not lost of destroyed upon firmware resets or upgrades.
+See here for further instructions on resizing and adding additional partitions to OpenWRT: [https://github.com/itiligent/Easy-OpenWRT-Builder](https://github.com/itiligent/Easy-OpenWRT-Builder?tab=readme-ov-file#-persistent-filesystem-expansion-without-resizing-partitions)

 ---